Numbers 35

 _________________________

-Upon finishing Numbers, let us consider a couple ideas from the Apostle Paul–
+Upon finishing Numbers, let us consider these thoughts from the Apostle Paul–

 For I do not want you to be ignorant of the fact, brothers, that our forefathers were all under the cloud and that they all passed through the sea.
 They were all baptized into Moses in the cloud and in the sea.
 They all ate the same spiritual food and drank the same spiritual drink; for they drank from the spiritual rock that accompanied them, and that rock was Christ.
 Nevertheless, God was not pleased with most of them; their bodies were scattered over the desert.